hmc-cs111-spring2023/cs111-hw2-kate-phillips/language-design.md

 **Response**

 More obviously, the idea of limited expressiveness that Fowler discusses is very related to _Growing a Language_ and the ways that Steele uses limited expressiveness to make his points.
 Of using only one syllable words, unless defined first, he says "in truth, the words of one syllable form quite a rich vocabulary, with which you can say many things."
 [Steele, 1995] He is able to use a small language and express many things quite fluently, or at least the bare minimum things that he needs - note that Steele doesn't define anything he doesn't use.
 Similarly, Fowler characterizes DSls with limited expressiveness, and that it doesn't have extraneous features, just what it needs to support its domain.
-[Fowler, 2010]

- NOT DONE
+[Fowler, 2010] There are a few other design principles Fowler and Steele both highlight.
+First, the importance of user input.
+In Fowler, he talks about the benefits of DSLs as (and needing) communication with domain experts - they are the ones with the specific knowledge about how to make the DSL most helpful.
+[Fowler, 2010] This is echoed in Steele's discussion of building things as a bazaar, and gathering lots of helping hands and inputs.
+[Steele, 1995] That also builds into another point Fowler makes about improving development productivity.
+Both readings thematically are trying to improve an experience and the tools one uses, in order to also improve what someone can do with a programming language.

 **Question**